 Homeownership is a critical wealth-building tool, but not everyone has the same opportunities to become a homeowner.
-To create a more equitable and sustainable housing landscape, policymakers, thought leaders, and changemakers need to understand the trajectory of the homeownership rate—where it has been, where it is going, who it has benefitted, and who it has left behind.
+To create a more equitable and sustainable housing landscape, policymakers, thought leaders, and changemakers need to understand the trajectory of the homeownership rate: where it has been, where it is going, who it has benefited, and who it has left behind.

 To better understand this trajectory, we look at household formation and homeownership in the US over time, showing how a combination of economic cycles and public policies have widened racial homeownership gaps.
 We also project the future headship rate (the share of adults who are the heads of households) and the homeownership rate (the share of household heads who own their homes) through 2040.

 Our analysis reveals several key findings:

 - Household growth will be weak over the next two decades.
 Household growth averaged 12.4 million per decade from 1990-2010, 7.3 million from 2010 to 2020, and we project 8.5 million from 2020 to 2030 and 7.6 million from 2030 to 2040.
 This decline is the result of slowing US population growth and lower headship rates for most age groups.

 - All net household growth will be from households of color.
 Between 2020 and 2040, there will be 16.1 million net new households.
 Hispanic households will grow by 8.6 million, households of other races (mostly Asian households) will grow by 4.8 million, and Black households will grow by 3.4 million.
 White households will decline by 0.6 million.